calmm-js/partial.lenses/README.md

-When implementing partial optics it is important to consider the behavior of the optics when the focus doesn't match the expectation of the optic and also whether the optic should propage removal.
+When implementing partial optics it is important to consider the behavior of the optics when the focus doesn't match the expectation of the optic and also whether the optic should propagate removal.
 Such behavior should also be tested.

 It is best not to commit changes to generated files in PRs.
 Some of the files in `docs` and `dist` directories are generated.